hyosung11/Launch-School/Courses/journal.md

 20:12 Back on my MBP.
 How do I get rid of five more pounds of body fat around my belly?

 20:18 Finished Assignment 10.
 Arrays: What is an Element?

+20:28 Started Assignment 11.
+Practice Problems and ready to chill for the night.